 1) Utilize a service like Legalmatch which will find you a highly rater lawyer in your area to help.
 For a Getty Images case, make sure you select “Intellectual Property” and “Copyrights” when choosing what type of lawyer you need.

-Second, this entire post is based on research I have done and the experience my friend dealt with.
+This entire post is based on research I have done and the experience my friend dealt with.
 My post is based on suggestions from resources I have seen, but it is up to you to decide what to do in this situation.
 To avoid this issue moving forward, if you want to to find website images then I would use Shutterstock as they are reasonably priced and offer some great options.